rust-lang/rfcs/text/0000-const-default.md

 the future that the best course of action is to add `ConstDefault` now and then deprecate it when **and if** any of the more optimal alternatives are added.

+The `ConstDefault` proposed by this RFC was also independently discussed and derived in the now closed [RFC 1520](https://github.com/rust-lang/rfcs/pull/1520) as what could be achieved with generic consts.
+The trait was not the actual suggestion of the RFC but rather discussed in passing.
+However, the fact that the same identical trait was developed independently gives greater confidence in its design.

 # Unresolved questions
 [unresolved]: #unresolved-questions